New AtlanticistNov 28, 2022

 Experts react: What this wave of protests means for the future of the Chinese Communist Party

 By Atlantic Council experts

 How is the CCP likely to scramble to save face in the midst of rare protests—and will its efforts even work?
 Our experts give their takes on what the future holds.

 In the second "Assumptions and Hypotheticals," we explore various topics, including the cyber sovereignty debate, the question of an attribution threshold, and the utility of cyber tools in crisis escalation.

-Kenton Thibaut is the resident china fellow of the Atlantic Council’s Digital Forensic Research Lab (DFRLab), where her research focuses on Chinese influence operations and its role in the global technology ecosystem.
+Kenton Thibaut is a resident China fellow at the Atlantic Council’s Digital Forensic Research Lab (DFRLab), where her research focuses on Chinese influence operations and its role in the global technology ecosystem.

 Prior to joining DFRLab, she served for five years in the private sector working on Chinese government relations.
 Before this, she worked at the Brookings Institution’s John L. Thornton China Center, where her research focused on Chinese elite politics.

 Thibaut is a PhD candidate at Georgetown University, where she focuses on China’s role in the global information environment.
 She has received various research fellowships, including a Fulbright Fellowship, Blakemore Freeman Fellowship, and Boren National Security Fellowship.
 She was also named as a 2021 security fellow at the Truman National Security Project.
 She holds a master’s degree from Johns Hopkins School of Advanced International Studies and completed a graduate certificate in Chinese studies at the Hopkins Nanjing Center in Nanjing, China.
 Thibaut also currently serves as an adjunct professor at Georgetown University’s Security Studies Program, where she co-teaches a graduate-level course on global information operations.